-When your bread is done, the Breadman® will beep.
+When your bread is done, the Breadman[®] will beep.
 This indicates that the Baking phase is completed.
-Press the Stop button, then put on your oven mitts and remove the Bread Pan.
+Press the STOP Button, then put on your oven mitts and remove the Bread Pan.

 Remember that the Bread Pan and your loaf are both very hot!
-Be careful not to place either on a tablecloth, plastic surface, or other surface that might scorch or melt.
+Be careful not to place either on a tablecloth, plastic surface, or other heat-sensitive surface which may scorch or melt.

-If the bread is not removed immediately after baking and if the Stop button is not pressed, a controlled Cool-Down cycle will begin and the machine will automatically shut off after 60 minutes.
-While this will help prevent the bread from becoming soggy, for best results, remove bread immediately after Baking cycle is complete.
+If the bread is not removed immediately after baking and if the STOP Button is not pressed, a controlled temperature reduction cycle will begin and the machine will automatically shut off after 60 minutes.
+While this will help prevent the bread from becoming soggy, for best results, remove bread immediately after the Baking Cycle is complete.
+By pressing the STOP Button, the screen will go back to select mode.

-The Keep Warm / Convection Holding Cycle does not apply to Pizza Dough, Dough, Batter BreadsTM / Cakes and Jam cycles.
+The Keep Warm / Holding Cycle does not apply to Pizza Dough, Dough, Batter Breads[TM] / Cakes and Jam Cycles.